rwickens/automate_PET/README.md

 My name is Rebekah Wickens.
 I'm a PhD student of Marc-Andre Bedard (Montreal Neurological Institute).

 I've written a pipeline in Python for quantitative PET image processing on MINC files.

-This program assumes that one has processed the MRI files on CIVET and has generated files for transformation to standard space.
+This program assumes that the MRI file inputted has been spatially normalized, and that the xfm files for this transformation have been kept.

 The steps that the pipeline achieves are: